sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/architecture-overview.md

 └── linux-6.6.71-1.tmv3.efi
 ```

-The `linux-6.6.71-1.tmv3.efi` holds the UKI, key components there:
+The `linux-6.6.71-1.tmv3.efi` holds the UKI and key components in the following:

 - .osrel – Contains /etc/os-release data or references.
 - .cmdline – embedded kernel command line parameters.